-Have you recently observed suspicious increases or fluctuations in your analytics data or an increase in traffic from unknown sources?
+Has there recently been suspicious increases or fluctuations in your analytics account or an increase in traffic from unknown sources?

 Possible spam or bot traffic (bad bot) activities can cause this issue and it can impact your website data accuracy and Google Analytics (GA) results.